 The path runs through several other park areas, offering users an abundance of water fountains and restroom facilities along the way.

-Other stops are Sacramento State University, Discovery Park and Lake Natoma, home to the Sacramento Sate Aquatic Center.
+Sacramento State University, Discovery Park, and Lake Natoma, among other stops, are home to the Sacramento State Aquatic Center.

 While the Nimbus Fish Hatchery offers an extraordinary view into the unique world of salmon and steelhead trout, a stroll down the American River Bike Trail completes your visit.

-If you happen to visit in mid-October, the hatchery hosts the annual American River Salmon Festival, which offers music, art, food, and recreation with an emphasis on providing education on the life of the Pacific Salmon.
+If you happen to visit in mid-October, the hatchery hosts the annual American River Salmon Festival, which offers music, art, food, and recreation, emphasizing education on the life of the Pacific Salmon.

 Where is Nimbus Fish Hatchery